thibautvalour/-NLP_Intent_classification/README.md

 # NLP Intent classification

-This is a simple NLP project to classify the intent of a sentence in a dialogue.
+This is a simple NLP project to classify the intent of a sentence in a dialog.
 The purpose of this project is to showcase the implementation of two models for intent classification using natural language processing techniques.

 ## Dataset